 To participate, importers, brokers, carriers, and other eligible entities must submit a Memorandum of Understanding (MOU), and complete a Supply Chain Security Profile Questionnaire.

-For a self-guided tour of the C-TPAT program and what it takes to become a partner, click on "Becoming a C-TPAT Partner" and "How to Prepare Your C-TPAT Questionnaire Response."
+For a self-guided tour of the C-TPAT program and what it takes to become a partner, go to the C-TPAT page on CBP's website.

 Benefits Of Participation